 I expected the same type of information & format as provided in all these other books (excluding Rosemary's books which I highly recommend).
 Instead what I got was a treasure trove of real useful information!
 Low Dog starts with recommending growing your own herbs & harvesting them.
 She discusses the importance of not only how to grow them, but when to harvest & instructs about getting the right herb.
 From there she explains the various uses & gives recipe upon recipe for aliments.

 This is basically a recipe book for tinctures, teas, salves & more.
 It is very easy to understand & very useful.
 Low Dog brings conventional medicine & traditional medicine together.
 She discusses her concerns with people running to the Dr. when it is unnecessary & our overuse of medications & antibiotics when rest & simple herbal treatments will be just as effective if not more so.
 She also discusses when she feels going to the doctor or emergency room is necessary.

-There is a chapter called Stocking The Pantry.
+There is a chapter called 'Stocking The Pantry'.
 This section is great because everything is in one neat tidy spot.
-We already grow many herbs & have many in storage, so it is nice to see what we are missing.
-We are looking forward to using this book along with Rosemary Gladstar's books as reference for planning this springs herb garden.
+I already grow many herbs & have many in storage, so it is nice to see what I am missing.
+I am looking forward to using this book along with Rosemary Gladstar's books as reference for planning this springs herb garden.

 There is also a two page section of resources.
 It was nice to see that she recommends many that I already use!

 If you are serious about using natural remedies, you want this book!
 I have already followed her recommendations for PMS & for the first time ever, finally found relief!
 I couldn't believe it.
 After suffering for over 20 years we thought we'd never find something that worked besides Naproxen.
 I am absolutely in love with this book!

 Edit: 6 years later, I now know that I have Endometriosis, not just PMS.

 Links to the books I've read & reviewed for your convenience!